NOAA Open Data Dissemination Program

 See 1 usage example →

-(EXPERIMENTAL) NOAA GraphCast Global Forecast System (GFS) (EXPERIMENTAL)
+(EXPERIMENTAL) NOAA FourCastNet Global Forecast System (FourCastNetGFS) (EXPERIMENTAL)

 agricultureclimatedisaster responseenvironmentalmeteorologicalweather

-The GraphCast Global Forecast System (GraphCastGFS) is an experimental system set up by the National Centers for Environmental Prediction (NCEP) to produce medium range global forecasts.
-The horizontal resolution is a 0.25 degree latitude-longitude grid (about 28 km).
-The model runs 4 times a day at 00Z, 06Z, 12Z and 18Z cycles.
-Major atmospheric and surface fields including temperature, wind components, geopotential height, specific humidity, and vertical velocity, are available.
+The FourCastNet Global Forecast System (FourCastNetGFS) is an experimental system set up by the National Centers for Environmental Prediction (NCEP) to produce medium range global forecasts.
+The model runs on a 0.25 degree latitude-longitude grid (about 28 km) and 13 pressure levels.
+The model produces forecasts 4 times a day at 00Z, 06Z, 12Z and 18Z cycles.
+Major atmospheric and surface fields including temperature, wind components, geopotential height, relative humidity and 2 meter temperature and 10 meter winds are available.
 The products are 6 hourly forecasts up to 10 days.
-The data format is GRIB2.
+The data format is ...

 Details →